Set Google Drive Daily Backup with 2 Free Ways

 Actually, backing up files to a cloud storage service is not necessarily completely appropriate.
 If Google Drive freezes or other problems occur, your saved data may still be lost.
 Therefore, you need to back up Google Drive files to another cloud.
 In this way, you no longer need to worry about damage or disappearance of data in the cloud disk due to human operations or hacker attacks.

-If you want to automatically backup Google Drive to another cloud easily, we recommend you to use professional cloud backup tools such as CBackup.
-It can help you automatically back up files between clouds (support Google Drive, OneDrive, Dropbox, etc.), and provide double protection for your data.
+If you want to automatically backup Google Drive to another cloud easily, CBackup will do you a big favor and helps you automatically back up files between clouds (support Google Drive, OneDrive, Dropbox, etc.), and provide double protection for your data.

 You can back up Google Drive to another cloud drive in just a few simple steps: